Will my results vary from another lab?

 The type of tests performed at EverlyWell’s clinical laboratories may, in many cases, be performed at other laboratories.
 For example, cholesterol testing is offered by EverlyWell as part of the Cholesterol and Lipids Panel and is widely offered by hospitals’ laboratories.
 You may happen to have results from both.
 What can you expect if you receive results from EverlyWell and compare them to test results you may have received at another laboratory?

 In general, results between laboratories, when using the same test method and sample type, will be very similar, but not necessarily exactly the same.
-This is expected, because each laboratory establishes its own reference ranges.
+This is expected because each laboratory establishes its own reference ranges.
 Reference ranges are the span of measured values in which patient samples are considered normal and/or abnormal.
-The College of American Pathologists (CAP) requires inter-laboratory testing and monitors the results to insure that laboratories are not operating out of acceptable range.
+The College of American Pathologists (CAP) requires inter-laboratory testing and monitors the results to ensure that laboratories are not operating out of acceptable range.

 Often the sample type that is tested differs.
 The method of testing may also differ.
 If the sample type and/or the test method differ from your EverlyWell test, you may notice that the result values are different.